Princess Eugenie weds in Peter Pilotto dress and queen's tiara

 Motifs meaningful to the couple were woven into a jacquard of silk, cotton and viscose blend, the palace said.
 The designs included the thistle and shamrock, the flowers of Scotland and Ireland, and the English rose.

-Eugenie borrowed the queen’s Greville Emerald Kokoshnik tiara, decorated with rose cut diamonds and emeralds and made by jewelers Boucheron in 1919 in the style worn in the Russian Imperial Court.
+Eugenie borrowed the queen’s Greville Emerald Kokoshnik tiara, decorated with rose cut diamonds and emeralds and made by jewellers Boucheron in 1919 in the style worn in the Russian Imperial Court.

 She wore diamond and emerald drop earrings given to her by Brooksbank and satin peep-toe heels by Charlotte Olympia.